William Penn Charter School

-William Penn Charter School (commonly known as Penn Charter or simply PC) is an elite private school in Philadelphia, Pennsylvania.
+William Penn Charter School (commonly known as Penn Charter or simply PC) is a private school in Philadelphia, Pennsylvania.
 It was founded in 1689 at the urging of William Penn as the "Public Grammar School" and chartered in 1689 to be operated by the "Overseers of the public School, founded by Charter in the town and county of Philadelphia" in Pennsylvania.
 It is the oldest Quaker school in the world, the oldest elementary school in Pennsylvania, and the fifth oldest elementary school in the United States following The Collegiate School ("claimed" 1628), Boston Latin School (1635), Hartford Public High School (1638), and Roxbury Latin (1645).

 History

 Penn Charter is among the first schools in the United States to offer education to all religions (1689), financial aid (1701), matriculation to girls (1754), and education to all races (1770).
 The "Charter" in the school's name does not, as might be assumed, mean that it is a modern "charter school".
 Rather, it is a reference to the historic document signed by William Penn to establish the first Quaker school in America.
 Originally located on the east side of Fourth Street below Chestnut, the school officially consolidated in 1874 as an all-boys College-preparatory school at 12th and Market Streets.
-Penn Charter moved to its current forty-seven acre East Falls campus in 1925.
-In 1980 the school became fully co-educational by allowing girls to continue past the second grade, thus graduating the first co-ed senior class in 1992.
+Penn Charter moved to its current forty-seven-acre East Falls campus in 1925.
+In 1980, the school became fully co-educational by allowing girls to continue past the second grade, and graduated the first co-ed senior class in 1992.